I want to be a solar physicist. Do you have any advice?

 I hope that you do not get too worried and/or exultant in reading this.
 I, personally, believe that, when studying at a university, one has to follow ones own feelings and study the matters that makes one happy; after all, what one learns is how to solve physics-related problems.
 What specific problems that you will have to solve in your future is difficult to predict, at the stage that you are at now.
 A bit of HAKUNA MATATA, is NOT bad at this moment.
 However, this is a very, very personal view.

-Back to the FAQs Ask your own question
+Back to the FAQs

 Back to the SOLAR Center Comments?

-Special Thanks to T. Roca Cortes Last Modified by ALG on October 21, 1997.
+Special Thanks to T. Roca Cortes Updated on March 17, 2009.